 Recording Department

 Effective July 1, 2025, in compliance with C.R.S.
 30-1-103, recording fees will change to a flat fee of $43.00 per document regardless of the number of pages.
-Please note that death certificates will be exempt from these fees.
-Any document received after June 30, 2025 will be subject to the new fees and will be rejected if the proper payment is not received.
+The fee to record death certificates will be $3.00.
+As a result of these changes, the Recording Office will not accept documents for recording after 2:30 PM MST on June 30, 2025.
+Documents received after this time will be subject to the new fees will be and rejected if the proper payment is not received.

 The Recording Department is responsible for processing and preserving documents presented for public record.
 Recorded documents in the office range from 1865 to the present.
 Most of the documents are available electronically.
 Included in the records are: real estate records, military discharges, school records (limited information), subdivision maps, marriage licenses and civil unions.
 In addition to housing recorded documents, the recording department issues marriage licenses and civil unions.